stackinstance/docker-centos/README.md

 vendor/stackinstance/docker-centos/install.sh
 ```

-Step 3: Open docker terminal and run command:
+Step 3: Open docker terminal and the following command in your project root:
 ```
-vendor/stackinstance/docker-centos/docker/tools/rebuild.sh
+bash docker/tools/rebuild.sh
 ```

 Your (local) project **root** will be mapped to the **/var/www** directory on the Docker instance.
 The **web root** folder is mapped to the (local) **web** directory in your project.

-## PHP 5.6 or PHP 7
-When using php 5.6 use version 1.1.2 and when using php 7.1 use the latest version.

 ## Website
 - http://bundles.stackinstance.com